 Ah, zinc.
 Like the much cooler, more popular cousin of copper, zinc is used or known by most guys wishing to amp up their testosterone levels.
 So what’s the problem?

 It turns out that zinc and copper are actually biological antagonists, much like testosterone and estrogen .
 Proper homeostasis must be achieved by balancing zinc and copper levels, so that the overuse or supplementation of zinc is counterbalanced by the supplementation of copper.
 When found in the right ratio, usually 10:1 zinc to copper, the two minerals can actually act synergistically to help raise T levels .

 Zinc is found everywhere, from cold medicine to nasal spray.
 Because the tolerable limit of zinc is around 40 mg per day, men run the risk of over-intake, which can heavily affect copper levels in the body .

-The general guidelines for copper dosage stick around 3 mg per day for the average human guy.
+The general guidelines for copper dosage hover around three mg per day for the average human guy.
 If you think you’re running a zinc-caused deficit on copper, you might want to talk to your physician about the benefits of supplementing an appropriate amount of copper for your body to benefit.

 The Real Story: Copper And Lutenizing Hormone (LH)

 Chelated minerals are pretty much how most trace elements are consumed in the world of supplements.
 Chelation means that the mineral is bound to amino acids .

 So how does chelated copper work to boost testosterone?
 The answer isn’t as direct as you might think.
 The authors of a certain study propose that copper, when chelated by a peptide or amino acid, helps release gonadotropin-releasing hormone (known as GnRH), which is a secondary endocrine messenger that aids the pituitary gland in the production of Luteinizing Hormone (LH) .